HOME

 Ⅰ. Aim

-According to its constitution, the aim of the BMC is to “contribute to establishing and maintaining sound and stable trade relations between the UK and Japan.”
+According to its constitution, the aim of the BMC is to “contribute to establishing and maintaining sound and stable partnership and economic relations, including trade and investment, between the UK and Japan.”

 Ⅱ. Activities